USS Monssen (DD-798): Japan campaigns

-From 13–30 June, Monssen enjoyed upkeep and replenishment at Leyte, departing 1 July for her final missions with TF 38.
+From 13 to 30 June, Monssen enjoyed upkeep and replenishment at Leyte, departing 1 July for her final missions with TF 38.
 On the 10th, the force's planes flew against Tokyo; on the 13th, 14th, and 15th, against Hokkaidō and northern Honshū as battleships of the force bombarded Muroran, a steel center on Hokkaidō.
 On the 17th, 18th, and 19th, Tokyo was again the target of the planes, while the surface ships, including Monssen, shelled the Hitachi Armament Works, 70 miles to the north.
 On the 25th and 28th, the Inland Sea area was the recipient of America's wartime industrial produce.

 Rearmed at sea, the force returned to Tokyo on 9 August and on the 10th, Monssen and the other ships of DesRon 54, were detached with orders to proceed to the west coast for overhaul.
 Heading north, the squadron joined TF 92 for an antishipping sweep of the northern Kuriles and the bombardment of Paramushiro, 11th, and then continued on to Adak, Alaska.

 At Adak, on the 14th, Monssen received word of the Japanese surrender, and new orders to return to Japan with TF 92 for occupation duty in the Ominato Naval Base area.
 A month later she sailed for Pearl Harbor, arriving on the 24th and continuing on the next day to San Francisco.
 There she received orders to continue to San Diego where she joined the Pacific Reserve Fleet, decommissioning 30 April 1946.